-- (3) The Manager established the subscription price per Unit. - (4) There will be no Closing unless a minimum of 200,000 Units are sold.
-If subscriptions for a minimum of 200,000 Units have not been received within 90 days after the date of issuance of the Receipt in respect of the final prospectus, the Offering may not continue and subscription proceeds will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.
+(3) The Manager established the subscription price per Unit.

+(4) There will be no Closing of the National Class Units unless a minimum of 200,000 National Class Units are sold (the "National Class Minimum Offering").
+If subscriptions for the National Class Minimum Offering have not been received within 90 days after the issuance of the Receipt in respect of the final prospectus, or any amendment thereto, the Offering of National Class Units by the Partnership may not continue and subscription proceeds will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.
 The proceeds from subscriptions will be received by the Agents or such other registered dealers or brokers as are authorized by the Agents pending the Initial Closing and each subsequent Closing, if any.